Cosmic-AJ/flipin-store-api/README.md

 Bugs to be solved:

-1. Refresh the Sign-Up page when the user
+1. Refresh the Sign-Up page when the us